scerioli/Global-Preferences-Survey/Article/Article.md

 A first thought was that this might be the result of using a different dataset for the GDP (the 2010 USD instead of 2005), but in our opinion this can’t be an explanation but rather a check about how robust the results are.
 So this question about the differences that were found is kept open.

+## Comparing the original article to the extended analysis

+The most interesting part of the analysis arises from the use of the Gender Development Index in place of the Gender Equality index built by the authors.
+Not only we see very different results in terms of linear dependency for some of the preference (see Table 5), but when we perform the variable conditioning analysis regressing on the Log GDP p/c, the correlation between gender differences and GDI vanishes (correlation = 0.003, p-value = 0.982).

+This brings to the following inputs:

+- The measure of the gender differences on the Gender Equality Index is not stable.
+It strongly depends on the way the gender index is built, and therefore it is hard to claim which one would be a good one for the measure we want to perform.
+A help can come from the already existing literature (see again [SK]);

+- The most important figure to look at is the variable conditioning for the whole analysis, because the gender index is very often intertwined to it, and because in general one can immediately get an answer to the question "how much variance is explained by the variable chosen, independently by the country economic development";

+If we look at the results of the two last entries in Table 4, we can deduce that:

+1. For countries having the same gender development, the gender differences are depending from the economic development of the country, meaning that richer countries have more gender differences than poorer countries, gender development being equal;

+2. For countries having the same economic development, the gender differences are independent from the gender development of the country, meaning that there are no gender differences arising from countries having same economics but different gender development.

+From this, one could therefore assume that the economic development is the country-level indicator associated with higher changes in gender differences, rather than the gender development of a country.
+From such a simple analysis is therefore not possible to extract any information regarding the reason for higher gender differences in more economically developed countries.
+We can only see that, for countries with similar economics, those differences don't exist regardless of how gender developed that countries are.
+The reason behind the differences might be related to purely economical conditions, that would also make sense since the gender differences here studied are "economical preferences".
+Can it be that the differences arise where the economic is more developed because of marketing reasons?
+After all, all the economics here analysed are based on capitalistic systems, meaning that the bigger the economic, the bigger the market.
+It is an interesting hypothesis that would require further analysis.

 # 5. Conclusions

-The study indicates that higher economic development and higher gender equality are associated with an increase in the gender differences in preferences, and therefore rules out the social-role theory over the post-materialistic one: When more resources are available to both men and women, the expression of the gender specific preferences can be seen.
-Our replication leads to the same conclusions, but we have some open questions regarding unexplained differences that might lead to further checks on the results’ robustness.
+The original study indicates that higher economic development and higher gender equality are associated with an increase in the gender differences in preferences, and therefore rules out the social-role theory over the post-materialistic one: When more resources are available to both men and women, the expression of the gender specific preferences can be seen.
+Our replication leads to the same conclusions, but we have some open questions regarding unexplained differences that lead to further checks on the results’ robustness.

+We decided to focus on two main checks for the robustness: The first was to change the model to have a more "relaxed" assumption for the linear regression, and the choice went to robust linear regression.
+The results are similar to the ones from the replication analysis, meaning that the model is robust enough.

+The second check has been the introduction of a different gender equality indicator, the Gender Development Index (from the UNDP).
+We performed the same analysis done so far, and we could see some differences rising from it:

+- The correlations of the GDI and the gender differences at the single preference level differ quite a lot from the ones obtained using the Gender Equality Index (see Table 5).
+Half of the gender difference preferences are not correlated significantly anymore to the gender indicator, in one case the correlation is a half of the original one, in another case it starts to be significant (while in the original it wasn't).
+Only for the "altruism" we see the same behavior;

+- The correlation between GDI and gender differences is positive and statistically significant, although the strength of the correlation is somewhat less than the one for the GEI used by the authors;

+- Lastly, the most interesting result is that the gender differences residualised on the economic develooment don't show a dependency on the GDI (also residualised on economic development), while the vice-versa applies (meaning, there is a strong and statistically significant correlation between gender differences and economic development, both residualised on the GDI).
+This result arises many questions that are beyond the scope of this analysis.

 # References